-The Trustee considers how ESG, climate change and stewardship is integrated within Mercer's, and MGIE's, investment processes and those of the underlying asset managers in the monitoring process.
-Mercer, and MGIE, provide reporting to the Trustee on a regular basis.
+The Trustee regularly reviews how ESG, climate change and stewardship is integrated within Mercer's, and MGIE's, investment processes and those of the underlying asset managers within the Mercer Funds, in the monitoring process.
+Mercer, and MGIE, provide reporting to the Trustees on a regular basis.